steps137/car_agents/doc/main.md

 * `mt2px (float)`: Converting meters to pixels.
 If w,h=60,40 and mt2px=10 - window size = 600x400px
 * `level (int=0,1)` - difficulty level (0-empty space, except borders; 1-there are fences inside the space)

-After creating the environment, you can call the `env.set_params` function (see example in main) with the arguments:
+After creating the environment, you can call the `env.set_params` function (see example in function main in `run_pygame.py`) with the arguments:

 * `car_collision        (bool=True):`  handle car collisions
 * `segment_collision    (bool=True):`  handle collisions with segments (inside space)